Posts

 Image

 Published by GraphicAudio in 2013.
 Multicast Performance.
 Duration: Approximately 6 hours.
 Unabridged GraphicAudio has been adapting novels into audiobooks that are performed by 20+ people like an old-fashioned radio play for years.
 In this case, they have adapted a novel by veteran fantasy/sci-fi writer Tracy Hickman.
 Hickman doesn't usually write about DC Comics characters, his reputation was made writing books related to the Dungeons and Dragons universe.
 That being said, the if you are going to make that move, going from knights in shining armor in big castles to the Dark Knight in Wayne Manor is a logical move.
-The idea behind the book is a good one - Batman is getting threats and clues relating to his parents and family secrets that would be best kept secret.
+The idea behind Wayne of Gotham is a good one - Batman is getting threats and clues relating to his parents and family secrets that would be best kept secret.
 The fact that Batman, not his alter ego Bruce Wayne, is getting these threats is significant because it shows that the unknown person knows his secret identity.
-While Batman is trying to work this out, it becom...
+While Batman is trying to work this out, it ...

 ALL STAR SUPERMAN by Grant Morrison.
 Illustrated by Frank Quitely.